 3. Don’t Plan Your Trip Only Around the Northern Lights

-I get it the Northern Lights are at the top off many bucket lists, but seeing the lights on your Iceland trip is never guaranteed no matter when you visit.
+Seeing the Northern Lights is at the top off many bucket lists, but seeing the Northern lights on your Iceland trip is never guaranteed no matter when you visit.
 Do not plan a trip to Iceland just to see the Northern Lights, but consider it a bonus if you do.
 I ended up only seeing the Northern Lights one day on my last 10 day trip.
-Here are some tips to maximize your chances of seeing the Northern Lights:
+Exactly a year the Northern Lights were very strong and were even seen in the United States.

 • Venture away from city lights.